FourjsGenero/fgl_apache_poi/README.md

 ### fgl_excel_generic_test

 Illustrates the use of a function that can take as input a SQL clause, and generate a spreadsheet containing an unload of that data.
 Combines base.SqlHandle with the ApachePOI classes

+## Other Notes

+Have a look at http://poi.apache.org/components/spreadsheet/quick-guide.html#DataFormats for examples of methods will need to add to do certain things in Excel